Water politics in the Jordan River basin: Post-Mandatory period

 In 1952, the Bunger plan was issued by Jordan in collaboration with UNRWA and US Technical Cooperation Agency's Point IV program, aiming to provide water to 100,000 resettled Palestinian refugees, to be relocated into Northern Jordan.
 The plan included construction of major Maqarin dam over Yarmouk river to store some 500 million cubic meters of water and serve Jordan and Syria, allowing Jordan to avoid from storing water in the mostly Israeli-controlled Lake Tiberias.
 The Maqarin dam was also designated to provide electricity, while a smaller dam at Adasiya was supposed to divert Yarmouk-originated water to the Jordanian East Ghor Canal, aimed to irrigate Jordanian areas east to the Jordan river.
 A plan was also issued concerning the West Ghor Canal, envisioning a siphone to irrigate also the West Bank.
 In March 1953, Jordan and UNRWA signed a preliminary agreement to implement the Bunger plan.
-Shortly, on June 1953, Jordan and Syria signed a complementary treaty in this regard.
+Shortly, in June 1953, Jordan and Syria signed a complementary treaty in this regard.
 Despite the expected objection of Israel, Jordan moved with the plan and in July 1953 allocated funding for the project in collaboration with UNRWA and US Government, pending later agreement with Israel.
 The Israeli government protested to US over the Maqarin dam plan, over not taking into account its rights on the Yarmouk waters downstream.
 While Israel convinced the US to pause the project until the issue is resolved, it also offered its eagerness to discuss it with the Arab governments.